LuccaCoelho/DBT-Pipeline-Project/README.md

 ## Introduction

 This project serves as a ETL (Extract, Transform, Load) data pipeline.
-It utilizes tools such as Snowflake, DBT Core, Apache Airflow, and DBT Cloud.
+It utilizes tools such as Snowflake, DBT Core, and DBT Cloud.

 ## Pipeline Design: